 Symptoms of a lower back muscle spasm

-Tests that you can do to see if you have a muscle spasm in your lower back
+Self tests for a muscle spasm in your lower back

-• Sit upright on a chair
+• Sit upright on a chair.

-• Slowly lean forward as if to reach down to put on your shoes
+• Slowly lean forward as if to reach down to put on your shoes.

-• Come back up into an upright seated position
+• Come back up into an upright seated position.

-• Pain and tension in your lower back at any point during these movements may indicate that you have muscle pain and spasms in your lower back
+• Pain and tension in your lower back at any point during these movements may indicate that you have muscle pain and spasms in your lower back.

-• Stand comfortably with your feet slightly apart and arms hanging next to your sides
+• Stand comfortably with your feet slightly apart and arms hanging next to your sides.

-• Bend sideways to one side
+• Bend sideways to one side.

-• Slowly bend as far as you can go and come back up
+• Slowly bend as far as you can go and come back up.

-• Repeat this movement to the other side
+• Repeat this movement to the other side.

-• Pain or tension in your lower back at any point during this movement may indicate a muscle pain and spasms in your lower back
+• Pain or tension in your lower back at any point during this movement may indicate a muscle pain and spasms in your lower back.

-• Stand comfortably with your feet slightly apart and your arms next to your sides
+• Stand comfortably with your feet slightly apart and your arms beside your sides.

-• Turn your upper body to one side as far as you can go (almost like you want to reach the back of your leg with your hand)
+• Turn your upper body to one side as far as you can go. (almost like you want to reach the back of your leg with your hand)

-• Repeat this movement to the other side
+• Repeat this movement to the other side.

-• Pain or tension in your lower back may indicate muscle pain and spasms in your lower back
+• Pain or tension in your lower back may indicate muscle pain and spasms in your lower back.

-• Stand comfortably with your feet slightly apart
+• Stand comfortably with your feet slightly apart.

-• Try to tilt your pelvis back, flattening your lower back
+• Try to tilt your pelvis back, flattening your lower back.

-• Keep your lower back and the rest of your back as flat and straight as possible while slowly bending forward
+• Keep your lower back and the rest as flat and straight as possible while slowly bending forward.

-• Bend as far as you can and come back up, while keeping your back as flat and as straight as possible
+• Bend as far as you can and come back up while keeping your back as flat and straight as possible.

-• If you feel pain or tension in your lower back or even an inability to control the movement, you could have muscle pain and spasms in your lower back
+• If you feel pain or tension in your lower back or even an inability to control movement, you could have muscle pain and spasms.

 How severe is the muscle spasm in my lower back?

-During your physiotherapy evaluation, we will stretch and stress the muscles in your lower back to determine which one has been injured.
-We can accurately identify where your spasm is coming from.
-We will also test other structures like joints, discs and nerves.
+During your first evaluation, we will stretch and stress the muscles in your lower back to determine which one has been injured.
+Our practitioners can then accurately identify where your spasm is coming from.
+To make sure we cover everything, we will also test other structures, such as joints, discs, and nerves.
+Our practitioners spend enough time screening and testing all the components that could be involved, which is why we are the best at diagnosing this type of problem.

 X-rays

-Muscles cannot be seen on an x-ray, so it will not be effective to diagnose a muscle spasm.
-X-rays will however show the integrity and alignment of joints in your spine.
+Muscles cannot be seen on an X-ray, so it will not be effective in diagnosing a muscle spasm.
+However, X-rays will show the integrity and alignment of joints in your spine.
 This will enable us to see if something is wrong with the structure of the bones in your spine or if there is a loss of disc space.

 Your physiotherapist will refer you to get x-rays taken if deemed necessary.